 Personnel and facility costs are two of the largest expenses for school owners.
 Champions spend far less on their facility as a percent of revenue than Contenders do (14% compared to 53%).
 Champions also spend around 18% compared to 23% on personnel as a percent of revenue.
 These two expenses only account for 32% of the Champion’s revenue, while Contenders spend 76% of their income on facility and personnel costs.

 When opening a martial arts school: Managing facility costs is much easier than personnel, as it isn’t an emotional decision.
 Pick a school that’s big enough to grow into, however make sure it isn’t too big, as it will quickly eat into your revenue (remember, a bigger space not only means more in rent, but also more in utilities, cleaning fees and so on).
 Aim to have enough square feet per student so your students can comfortably practice their art without being on top of each other.
 If you have a smaller space, look for opportunities to add new classes to your schedule before making the leap into a bigger space.
+Use your dojo software to monitor how many students you have and bring on each month and assess your facility needs.

 3).
 Don’t Discount